 The Leith River travels 24 miles, originating in the Pentlands.
 Nearly 13 miles make up the Water of Leith, a beautiful path through Edinburgh.
 Part of the trail includes Dean Gardens (see below).
 You can follow the whole walk or small portions.
 My recommendation would be to begin in Dean Village, and continue out to the Leith Shore, rich in history and architecture.

 These Victorian gardens and village are yet another example of the variety Edinburgh has to offer.
-Parts of the gardens are only accessible to local residents, but the rest are part of the Water of Leith.
-From the south side of the river you can see the fairy tale buildings, visit St Bernard’s Well and view Telford Bridge.
+Parts of the gardens are only accessible to local residents, but the rest is part of the Water of Leith.
+From the south side of the river, you can see the fairy tale buildings, visit St Bernard’s Well and view Telford Bridge.

 There are several other free attractions to be found in the city.
 After six months here, I’ve yet to see them all.
-The paid attractions are just as good, if you can fit them into your budget.
-Some are perfect for rainy days (museum and galleries), while others must never be missed (Arthur’s Seat).
+The paid attractions are just as good if you can fit them into your budget.
+Some are perfect for rainy days (museums and galleries), while others must never be missed (Arthur’s Seat).

 There are many more parks worth a visit, including Calton Hill, The Meadows and Princes Street Gardens.
 While the Old and New Towns are most popular, other locations such as Stockbridge are on par with Dean Village.
 Finally, there are literally thousands of other places to visit throughout the rest of Scotland.